Sun-flowerSamurai/0-romannumerals/README.md

 ### Getting started

-1. Fork this assignment repository.
+1. Clone this assignment repository.
 This repository contains a Cabal project.
 Do not *manually* add files to or remove files from this project, nor change file names.
 All you have to do is to change the contents of